-Suriname is dreaming of a place in the World Cup in four years time but their chances rest heavily on a decision to be made in parliament next year revolving around dual nationality.
+Suriname are dreaming of a place in the World Cup in four years time but their chances rest heavily on a decision to be made in parliament next year revolving around dual nationality.
 Read on to learn about their vision…

 Soon Suriname could be one of the major footballing powers in the whole of CONCACAF.
 The key word here though is could.
 It depends on whether a bill submitted to the country’s government in January asking for dual nationality is to be accepted or not.
 As things stand, a person born in Suriname – a former Dutch colony – who decides to leave for and live in the Netherlands will lose their Surinamese passport.
 And likewise, a person born in the Netherlands with Surinamese descent can only be in possession of a Dutch passport and nothing else.
 However, we should know by February next year if this current policy is to be abolished and make way for a dual nationality system.
 If so, it could spark a revolution in Surinamese football.